Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 Before we start, which of Europe's two great railpass ranges applies to you?

-Eurail is the railpass range for overseas visitors, giving unlimited train travel across most of Europe with a global pass, or in the country of your choice with a single-country pass.
-This page talks you through buying & using a Eurail pass, and whether a Eurail pass or point-to-point tickets is best.
-I'll tell it like it is, you may find cheap train tickets a better deal.
+Eurail is the railpass range for overseas visitors, giving unlimited train travel across most of Europe with a Eurail global pass, or in the country of your choice with a Eurail single-country pass.
+This page talks you through buying & using a pass, and whether a pass or point-to-point tickets is best.

 |